-This will also be a good moment to analyze the files that have accumulated in your file store and to exclude unwanted files from the import to ensure an Assets Server system that is as clean as possible.
+This will also be a good moment to analyze the files that have accumulated in your file store and to exclude unwanted files from the import to make sure that the Assets Server system that is imported to is as clean as possible.

 Assets Server provides various methods for importing files in bulk:

 - The Bulk Import tool.
 This import tool imports large numbers of files from an existing file storage, including from Amazon S3.
 It moves or copies files and retains the folder structure of the original file store.
 For more information, see Importing files in bulk using the Bulk Import tool in Assets Server.